AurelieDuynslaeger/modal-component-demo--ocrfinalproject-npm/README.md

 - **Keyboard Support**: Close the modal by pressing the `Escape` key.
 - **Flexible**: Define actions for primary and secondary buttons.
 - **Responsive**: Adjusts well to different screen sizes.
+- **User-friendly**: Closes on clicking outside the modal.

 ## Contribution

 Contributions are welcome!
 If you find any bugs or want to add new features, feel free to open an issue or submit a pull request.
+Please follow the [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.